Ennapadam Srinivas Krishnamoorthy

-Ennapadam Srinivas Krishnamoorthy FRCPS(G)-P, (born 3 December 1966) is a neuropsychiatrist with special interests in epilepsy and dementia.
+Ennapadam Srinivas Krishnamoorthy FRCPS(G)-P, (born 3 December 1966) is an Indian neuropsychiatrist with special interests in epilepsy and dementia.
 He is founder and director of Neurokrish the neuropsychiatry centre and TRIMED - chain of integrative medical specialties based in Chennai, India.
 He is Professor of Neuropsychiatry, Neurology and Clinical Neuroscience at The Institute of Neurological Sciences, Voluntary Health Services Multispeciality Hospital and Research Institute (TINS at VHS) affiliated to The Tamil Nadu Dr. M.G.R.
 Medical University.
 He is the founder of Buddhi Clinic - a chain of integrative health centers for the brain & mind in Chennai, India.

 Early life and education

 Born in 1966 in Mumbai to an illustrious academic family, he grew up in Chennai with his paternal grandfather who was also named E.S.
 Krishnamoorthy.
 His grandfather was a decorated civil servant who served the British Indian and the Independent Indian Governments, as well as the United Nations, for over 5 decades between the 1930s and the 1970s.
 His father, Dr. Krishnamoorthy Srinivas (1933-2017) was renowned neurologist, who served at the VHS & Public Health Centre, West Mambalam, Chennai.
 His father was FRCP and was intensively trained in Canada.
 It was his father's inspiration which made Ennapadam Srinivas Krishnamoorthy specialise in neurology and related subjects.

 He did his schooling St. Michael’s Academy in Chennai.
 In 1990, he joined the Kasturba Medical College in Mangalore, to study medicine and graduated with an MBBS.
 As a medical student he was involved in student politics & elections. he did compulsory rotating internship in JIPMER in Pondicherry where he was involve in a large government-run hospital that had a community clinic setting.
 He later joined Kasturba Medical College in Manipal to pursue a Doctor of Medicine in Psychiatry from 1992 to 1995. the latter period being on deputation to NIMHANS.

 After graduating with the MD in psychiatry, Krishnamoorthy received the Paul Hamlyn Fellowship from the Paul Hamlyn Foundation, UK to pursue a postgraduate Diploma in Clinical Neurology at the Institute of Neurology - Queen Square, located within the University College in London and the Overseas Doctors Training Scheme in Behavioral Neurology and Neuropsychiatry.

 In 1997, Krishnamoorthy was selected as the Raymond Way Lecturer in Behavioral Neurology and, Clinical Assistant in Neuropsychiatry to Professor Michael Trimble at the Raymond Way Neuropsychiatry Research Group, Institute of Neurology, University College London.
 Where he pursued a PhD in Medicine (Clinical Sciences) with University College London, with the subject of study being epilepsy and behavior in the community, project was involved collecting data from 270+ patients at the National Society for Epilepsy, Chalfont St. Peter, as well as research in NHS general practices at King’s Lynn and Bradford which had large lists of people with epilepsy.